miku/dwstalk/README.md

 ```

 So, we have outliers that take over 1s, but 99% of requests are handled in 74ms
 or less; dataset is relatively static and can be cached or warmed.
-Predicable
+Predictable
 outliers.

 ## Summary